Is Drone Delivery on the Horizon?

 5. The drone returns to its hub or home base.

-According to Manna’s founder and CEO Bobby Healy, the order is received, bagged and taken to the store’s roof where a Manna team member will load the drone, which conducts its own self-check, weighing the order.
+For example, drone delivery company Manna serves the Blanchardstown suburb of Dublin, Ireland.
+Customers can download the Manna app and place an order with one of the company’s grocery partners.
+According to Manna’s founder and CEO Bobby Healy, the order is received, bagged and taken to the store’s roof where a Manna team member loads the drone, which conducts its own self-check, weighing the order.

-Flytrex, a drone delivery company based in Tel Aviv, Israel, is conducting similar app-based trials in the United States — in four towns in North Carolina and one in Texas.
-Yariv Bash, Flytrex’s founder and CEO, told Built In his company, which has partnered with restaurants like Chili’s and Jersey Mike’s, is completing thousands of drone deliveries per month in these cities.
-According to Bash, drone delivery is proving to be a more affordable alternative to DoorDash and other food delivery services that rely on humans, and food is arriving hotter.
+Flytrex, a drone delivery company based in Tel Aviv, Israel, is conducting similar app-based trials in four U.S. towns — three in North Carolina and one in Texas.
+Yariv Bash, Flytrex’s founder and CEO, told Built In that his company is completing thousands of drone deliveries per month in these cities.
+According to Bash, drone delivery is proving to be a more affordable alternative to food delivery services that rely on humans.

 “We’ve designed a system that’s really horrible for anything else besides delivering dinner to a family in the suburbs,” Bash said.
 “But for that specific thing?
 The system is amazing.”